kaditya25/game-engine/doc/tournament-setup.md

 - Add your team members as Maintainer and the TAs as Reporter to the remote repository.
 - Rename `origin` as `source` and add your new remote repository as `origin`.
 - Push your local repository to `origin`.
+- Configure `balloon-locator` with your name and email.
 - Add the executable (in this case balloon-locator/exe/locateBalloon) to your repository so the TAs can pull and evaluate it.